 To address this challenge, there are two calculations for Users.
 The optimal calculation is selected depending on the report being viewed.

 Calculation 1: Pre-calculated data

 In order to get around any potential inaccuracies, you can create a custom report with a non-date dimension that will be the same across sessions for users (e.g., Browser, Operating System, or Mobile Device).
-This forces GA to use Calculation #2, instead.
+This forces Analytics to use Calculation #2, instead.

 Calculation 2: Data calculated on the fly

 Calculation 2 is based on the way you assign, collect, and store persistent data about your traffic.
 There are many solutions you can implement to customize this, but the most common way this data is going to be assigned and stored is through cookies managed via a web browser.

 Calculation #2 requires heavy computation over large data sets, so it always references data in the raw session tables and not the pre-aggregate tables.
 Calculation #2 takes more time than Calculation #1 to process and serve data to your reports because the values are calculated on the fly; Analytics can’t simply look up and deliver data that’s already been processed and stored in the pre-aggregate tables.
 The calculation happens each time you make a request for it.
 Note that if certain conditions are met, this may induce sampling, but Google Analytics 360 account users can access unsampled reports.